sea212/QuantumRisc-VM-Build-Tools/documentation/source/using_the_vm.rst

 Setup
 -----

-Download and and extract the QuantumRisc-VM from the link mentioned in :ref:`usage-prerequisites`.
+Download and extract the QuantumRisc-VM from the link mentioned in :ref:`usage-prerequisites`.
 You can get yourself a coffee or a tee, because the archive is >10GB large and the extraction takes more than half an hour.
 Also install VirtualBox, following the instructions given at the vendors page.

 .. _usage-setting-up-vb: